ivotron/ivotron.github.io/_posts/2014-01-15-txn-update-to-msst-plan.md

 achieves a right balance since minimizes modification of legacy-code modification.

-So in summary I propose the following:
+So to summarize I propose the following:

-  * take TXN/FTI/SCR and adapt a benchmark (ftest/IOR/FLASH-IO/etc) to
-    use it, incorporating parameters to control fault-tolerance aspects.
+  * take TXN and adapt a benchmark (ftest/IOR/FLASH-IO/etc) to use it, incorporating parameters to control fault-tolerance aspects.
-  * write a new IOD driver for the benchmark
+  * write a new IOD/RADOS driver for the benchmark
-  * execute experiments to compare POSIX vs. MPIIO vs. IOD
+  * use the above as our experimental platform

 Any thoughts?